lambiengcode/flutter-assignment-manabie/README.md

 ## Assignment Manabie

+### Note:
+- Important: Im run this project on ***Flutter 2.8.1***
+- I thought Manabie wanted to see code style and adaptability so I made a basic todo app, applying TDD and redux (this is my first time using redux, my strengths are BLoC and GetX).

 ### How I can run it?
 - Step 1: Clone repository
 - Step 2: Run below command in your terminal for setup environment & project: